Percy Spencer: Career

-By 1939 Spencer became one of the world's leading experts in radar tube design.
-Spencer worked at Raytheon, a contractor for the U.S. Department of Defense, as the chief of the power tube division.
-While working at Raytheon, Spencer developed a more efficient way to manufacture magnetrons, increasing production from 100 to 2600 magnetrons per day.
-With his reputation and expertise, Spencer managed to help Raytheon win a government contract to develop and produce combat radar equipment for M.I.T.’s Radiation Laboratory.
+By 1939, Spencer was one of the world's leading experts in radar tube design.
+He was appointed chief of the power tube division at Raytheon, a U.S. Department of Defense contractor, and his division grew from 15 to more than 1000 staff.
+Spencer developed a more efficient way to manufacture magnetrons, increasing production from 100 to 2600 magnetrons per day.
+With his reputation and expertise, Spencer helped Raytheon win a government contract to develop and produce combat radar equipment for M.I.T.’s Radiation Laboratory.
 This was of huge importance to the Allies of World War II and became the military's second-highest priority project during World War II, behind the Manhattan Project.
 For his work, he was awarded the Distinguished Public Service Award by the U.S. Navy.

-One day while building magnetrons, Spencer was standing in front of an active radar set when he noticed the candy bar he had in his pocket melted.
+According to legend, one day while building magnetrons, Spencer was standing in front of an active radar set when he noticed the candy bar he had in his pocket melted.
 Spencer was not the first to notice this phenomenon, but he was the first to investigate it.
 He decided to experiment using food, including popcorn kernels, which became the world's first microwaved popcorn.
 In another experiment, an egg was placed in a tea kettle, and the magnetron was placed directly above it.
 The result was the egg exploding in the face of one of his co-workers, who was looking in the kettle to observe.
 Spencer then created the first true microwave oven by attaching a high-density electromagnetic field generator to an enclosed metal box.
 The magnetron emitted microwaves into the metal box blocking any escape and allowing for controlled and safe experimentation.
 He then placed various food items in the box, while observing the effects and monitoring temperatures.
+There are no credible primary sources that verify this story.